Chris-Graffagnino/slackelot/README.md

 ```

 A nice feature for paid Slack teams is the option to mention another subteam, (ie. channel).
 In that
-case, use the following syntax in your message:
+case, you might append something like this to your message:

 `'\n<!subteam^ID|HANDLE>'`
 (replace `ID` and `HANDLE` with your subteam's id and name, respectively).